Gedo: Government

 After long conflicts in the region, the regional elders started a peace conference with initiatives from the then governor, Aden Ibrahim Aw Hirsi.
 This effort ended in success. and were followed by the elections of the regional assembly.
 The process was financed by UNDP.

 In addition to regional posts, the Federal Government of Somalia maintains military forces in the region.
-Brigade 9 of Division 60 (Somalia) was reported in the region as of 2016, originating from a U.S.-funded pilot programme began in 2012.
+Brigade 9 of Division 60 (Somalia) was reported in the region as of 2016, originating from a U.S.-funded pilot programme that began in 2012.

 Cities and towns

-Bardera and Beled Haawo cities are the two principal cities of the Gedo region.
-In the recent past, Luuq or Lugh used to be the main political city of Gedo Region but the Somali Civil War made many of the city's residents to flee to other towns.
+Bardera and Buulo Haawo cities are the two principal cities of the Gedo region.
+In the recent past, Luuq or Lugh used to be the main political city of the Gedo Region, but the Somali Civil War made many of the city's residents to flee to other towns.

 Bardera, the largest city and the seat of the most populous district in Gedo, has become urbanized to the extent that its population multiplied 400% since the breakdown of law and order in the capital of the country, Mogadishu.
 Aside from the urban population in proper Bardera, the rest of the region's population are pastoralists with the exception of people living in the cities where the region's seven district seats are located.
-The town is home to Bardera Polytechnic as well as the University of Gedo which also has a campus at Beled Haawo.
+The town is home to Bardera Polytechnic as well as the University of Gedo which also has a campus at Buulo Haawo.